-John Meany is beginning his fourteenth year in the Worcester State Department of Athletics and Wellness.
-He is currently serving as the third year as the Deputy Director of Athletics where he oversees Wellness Center staff, six Lancer intercollegiate teams and assists in planning, organizing, and directing all of Worcester State’s 19 intercollegiate athletic programs.
-Most recently, he has been tasked with overseeing the University’s athletic facilities primarily focusing on the planning and development of policies, procedures, programs and budgets for the new $52.6 million, 101,000 square foot Wellness Center which will open in the fall of 2016.
+John Meany is beginning his fifteenth year in the Worcester State Department of Athletics and Wellness.
+He is currently serving as the fourth year as the Deputy Director of Athletics where he oversees Wellness Center staff, six Lancer intercollegiate teams and assists in planning, organizing, and directing all of Worcester State’s 19 intercollegiate athletic programs.
+Most recently, he has been tasked with overseeing the University’s athletic facilities primarily focusing on the planning and development of policies, procedures, programs and budgets for the new $52.6 million, 101,000 square foot Wellness Center which opened in the fall of 2016.

 Meany began his athletic journey in 2001 when he interned in the Department of Athletics at Bridgewater State University.
 After completing a two year stint at BSU, Meany landed at Worcester State University in the summer of 2003 being hired as the department’s Sports Information Director.
 He was responsible for the modernizing of the sports information department transitioning many of the processes into the digital age.
 Additionally, he was responsible for compiling in-game and team statistics, authoring game summary press releases, maintenance of the athletic department’s website, as well as managing home intercollegiate events.